openflighthpc/flight-inventory/README.md

 `templates/` directory then, if nothing is found, it will be used as a path.
 The output will be passed to stdout unless a destination is specified with the `-l` option.

-All commands that allow specification of more than one node do so in the same way.
+NODE_SPEC refers to specification of more than one node.
+This is done in the same way for all commands.
 Either nodes names are given, separated by commas, or `--all` can be passed to process all .yaml files in the `store/` directory.
 Additionally groups can be selected with the `-g` option in which case all nodes in the specified groups will be processed.

 For all the editing and modifying commands if the `--create/-c` a file will be created for each node if it doesn't already exist.